 Is There a Shortage of HVAC Technicians?

-There is a high demand for qualified HVAC technicians because of an industry shortage of labor.
-This discrepancy is the result of several factors, including an aging workforce and competition from other industries.
-There are also more young people seeking college degrees instead of a licensed trade like HVAC.
+Experienced HVAC technicians are increasingly sought after because of an industry shortage of labor.
+This shortage is because of several things, like a higher rate of retirement and competition from other industries.
+There are also more young people seeking college degrees rather than a licensed trade like HVAC.

 Is HVAC a Hard Career?

-Any job can be stressful.
-HVAC technicians handle complex equipment and may be subject to cramped or uncomfortable working conditions.
-Sufficient experience and tools can help mitigate some of these concerns.
-In addition, paid training and a stable workload help both installers and technicians avoid some of the most common reasons for work-related stress.
+Every job has sources of stress.
+HVAC technicians handle complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
+Appropriate experience and tools can help mitigate some of these concerns.
+What’s more, paid training and a steady supply of work help HVAC professionals fend off some of the most common triggers of work-related stress.

 Is HVAC Hard on Your Body?

-Moving heavy items and performing repetitive motions are two common reasons HVAC can be physically demanding.
-Reaching difficult-to-access equipment can be tiring.
-HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.
+Carrying heavy objects and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Accessing and servicing large equipment can be exhausting.
+HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

 Is HVAC a Recession-Proof Job?

-While a recession can affect any industry, HVAC is consistently avoiding the worst of economic downturns due to the essential nature of heating and cooling equipment.
-Repairs and installation will always be needed, meaning HVAC professionals can often find work across the country.
+While there isn't a job that's immune to a recession, HVAC is consistently avoiding the worst of economic downturns due to the essential nature of heating and cooling equipment.
+Repairs and installation are always necessary, meaning HVAC professionals can often find work in more places than other industries.

 Is HVAC a Good Career for the Future?

-As climate control technology continues to evolve, professional servicing will become even more important.
-Newer models of heating and cooling systems need less energy or obtain it from renewable sources including solar and wind.
-Sustainable HVAC equipment will continue to grow in popularity, as will the need for certified HVAC technicians.
+As climate control technology continues to evolve, reliable expertise will become even more important.
+The newest models of heating and cooling systems use less energy or obtain it from renewable sources including solar and wind.
+Sustainable HVAC equipment will continue to grow in popularity, as will the need for competent HVAC professionals.

 How to Become an HVAC Technician

-You can become certified by enrolling in classes at a community college or trade school.
-The time it takes to become an HVAC technician relies on the program, which generally lasts between six months to two years.
-Your employer might also require NATE certification.
-Standing for North American Technician Excellence, this influential accreditation builds on your existing industry knowledge to ensure the highest quality services.
+You can secure the needed certifications by enrolling in classes at a community college or trade school.
+How long it takes to become an HVAC technician relies on the program, which is most often around six months to two years.
+An HVAC company will sometimes also require NATE certification.
+An acronym for North American Technician Excellence, this industry-leading accreditation further develops your technical knowledge to maximize your capabilities.

-While some elements of an HVAC career could be learned on your own, professional development means combining classroom programs with on-site training.
-At the same time, HVAC careers don't involve complex math.
-While you'll need to know some basic math, the bulk of an HVAC professionals’ skill set relies on critical thinking, used to identify problems and ensure quality installation.
+Even though basic concepts of an HVAC career could be learned on your own, professional development means combining classroom programs with on-site training.
+At the same time, HVAC careers aren't reliant on things like advanced math.
+While you'll need to know some basic math, the bulk of an HVAC professionals’ skill set lies in critical thinking, in order to properly identify problems and ensure quality installation.

-According to Midwest Technical Institute, attending a technical or trade school usually costs about $15,000.
-A community college is usually around $5,000 per year.
-In comparison, the average student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, signing up for classes at a technical or trade school typically costs around $15,000.
+A community college is usually around $5,000 annually.
+With a more conventional education, the average student debt for a bachelor’s degree is $25,921.

-The daily schedule may vary depending on where you work.
+A typical workday may vary based on the project and job site.
 If you are a repair technician, you may work early, late or be on call throughout the day.
-For technicians or installers working in construction, you will be more likely to keep to a set schedule for regular business hours.
+If you work in construction/home building or management, you are more likely to have a set schedule during normal business hours.

-As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
-Some jobs might take longer than others, so the number of calls you can go on may vary.
+As a technician, you’ll respond to different locations for repair, maintenance or installation work.
+Complex jobs might take longer than others, so the number of calls on a given day could vary considerably.

-With the constant growth in HVAC careers, your salary will reflect it.
+Because HVAC is a fast-growing industry, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Professionals with specialized skills could make between $56,600 and $68,000.
 However, total compensation can depend on where you live and its cost of living.
-HVAC techs with enough experience to work in management in a high-paying state could earn a salary as high as six figures.
+Some HVAC techs working in management in a high-paying state may make as much as six figures.

 - HVAC manager, $72,515 average salary